honeybox-boutique/django-ecommerce/README.md

 tax - manages sales tax charged to customer based on shipping address and jurisdictions
 *users - manages users and guests, django.conrtib.auth mainly

-Things I need help with in order of importance:
+## Things I need help with in order of importance:

-     billing
+     version control best practices for issues (bugs) and the resolution thereof? billing
           make sure adding payment methods is seamless and error messages appear appropriately addresses